California Cadet Corps: History of the California Cadet Corps

 The program flourished during both of the World Wars and beyond, until the start of the Vietnam War.
 At that time there was criticism of the military and CACC's funding was cut by the state of California.
-The program was basically "dead" all through that time period.
-The CACC regained its funding in 1999.
-Since 1999 the Cadet Corps has begun a slow rise back up and as of 2007 there were 8,000 cadets in the state.
+The program was essentially inactive throughout that time period.
+The CACC regained its funding in 1999, and since then has begun a continuous rise in enrollment.
+As of 2007, there were 8,000 cadets in the state.
+As of 2025, there are roughly 10,000 cadets in the CACC that comprise around 100 active units across the state in urban, costal, and rural areas.
+Two of the most well-attended statewide events to date are the CACC's annual State Drill Competition and Summer Encampment events.